 Train to teach in England

-If you don’t meet the eligibility criteria, you’re not quite sure if teaching is for you, or if you are interested in training to teach another subject, there is advice and support available from Get into Teaching.
+If you don’t meet the eligibility criteria, or you are not quite sure if teaching is for you, or if you are interested in training to teach another subject, there is advice and support available from Get into Teaching.

 - Choose a teacher training route to suit you.
-There’s two different types of teacher training routes, school- and university-led, both will provide you with the practical and theoretical skills to become an effective and inspirational qualified teacher, but are delivered differently.
+There are two different types of teacher-training routes.
+One is school-led, and the other is university-led.
+Both will give you practical and theoretical skills to become an effective and inspirational qualified teacher, but they are delivered differently.
 Find out more about different training routes.

 - Apply for teacher training.
-You apply through UCAS Teacher Training – here you’ll need to make sure you impress each school or university with a strong application, Get into Teaching has help and advice on this.
+You can apply through UCAS Teacher Training – here, you’ll need to make sure you impress each school or university with a strong application, Get into Teaching has help and advice on this.

 - Book your skills test.
-Once your teaching training application has been sent, you’re ready to book your skills test.
-Don’t worry there’s plenty of preparation you can do in advance of this.
+Once you send your teacher-training application, you’re ready to book your skills test.
+There’s plenty of preparation you can do.
 Find out more on the STA website.